krdormer/cg-mars/README.md

 To run the application from terminal:

-    Navigate to directory:
+    Navigate to project directory:
         cd cd-mars

     Install dependencies:
-        - If using yarn
+        - If using yarn:
             yarn
         - If using NPM:
             npm install

     Run development session:
-       - If using yarn
+       - If using yarn:
             yarn start
         - If using NPM:
             npm start

     If desired, can also build for production:
-        - If using yarn
+        - If using yarn:
             yarn build
         - If using NPM:
             npm build

-    To Test:
-        - If using yarn
-            yarn test
-        - If using NPM:
-            npm test